A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Hybrid AGN accretion and feedback model

 for our fiducial values.
 The first of these cases is valid if the transition radius (between an outer thin and an inner thick disc) is smaller than the Bondi radius, i.e.~if an outer thin disc is present.
 In this case, the accretion efficiency is linear with $f_\mr{Edd,d}$ and reaches values no larger than $3.16\times10^{-2}$.
 In the second case, the entire disc (out to the Bondi radius) is thick.
 The dimensionless Bondi radius depends only on the sound speed of the gas, so the accretion efficiency scales as $\epsilon_{\mathrm{acc,th}}\propto c_\mr{s}$.
 For accretion from hot gas (e.g.~$c_\mr{s}=1000$ km~s$^{-1}$), the accretion efficiency reaches values of $10^{-2}$, but it will generally be lower.

 For the slim disc, a similar picture as above likely holds.
 However, slim discs become relatively more advective and more efficient at launching winds at higher accretion rates (\citealt{Ricarte}), rather than at lower ones like for the thick disc.
 This implies that the accretion efficiency for the slim disc should have the form $\epsilon_\mr{acc}\propto 1/f_\mr{Edd,d}^a$, with $a>0$.
 In other words, it should decline with increasing Eddington ratio, which is opposite behaviour to that in the thick disc state.
-Since no simulations of slim discs have, to our knowledge, yet studied wind mass loading, we instead assume a constant slim disc accretion efficiency parameter, $\epsilon_\mr{acc,slim}$.
-We do not calibrate it on any particular quantity or relation, but instead assume a value of $\epsilon_\mr{acc,slim}=0.01$, which is similar to the values of the accretion efficiency in the thick disc.
+Since no simulations of slim discs have, to our knowledge, yet studied wind mass loading as a function of the Eddington ratio, we instead assume a constant slim disc accretion efficiency parameter, $\epsilon_\mr{acc,slim}$.
+We do not calibrate it on any particular quantity or relation, but instead assume a value of $\epsilon_\mr{acc,slim}=0.01$, which is similar to the values of the accretion efficiency in the thick disc (although lower than in some GRRMHD simulations, see e.g. \citealt{Jiang2019b}).